vivianintech/technical-note/README.md

 # Technical-note Introduction

-This is my technical note for problem solving some issues that I have come across throughout my day-to-day jobs.
+This is my technical note for solving some issues I have come across in my day-to-day jobs.

-I think this should be open to everyone because I love to share my experience and hopefully this can be helpful to you.

-This contains:
+Hopefully, this will be helpful for someone having the same problems

+The notes include:

-- git-note: solutions for some frequently asked git questions
+- Git: solutions for some common git issues
+- DevOps: concepts, commands about DevOps
-- helpful-links: collection of materials that I found helpful
+- Learning Materials: some learning materials I have been using
+- Situation-Problem-Solving: experience in handling issues while working in a team and with others